harryxu/nixde/README.md

 A simple NixOS Desktop Environment for programmers.

 ## Install NixOS
-This config is for NixOS Plasma Desktop.
-So you need to install NixOS (Plasma Desktop) first.

-Download NixOS from https://nixos.org/download, and chose `Download (Plasma Desktop, 64-bit Intel/AMD)`, not tested with ARM architecture.
+Download NixOS from https://nixos.org/download, not tested with ARM architecture.

 ## Usage